spring-io/dataflow.spring.io/content/documentation/pages/1-installation/2-cloudfoundry/1-cf-cli.md

 #### Configuration for Wavefront

 If you have a Wavefront SaaS account, you can enable the Task and Stream metrics.
-For which, you need to extend the Data Flow server manifest by adding following JSON to the `SPRING_APPLICATION_JSON` environment variable:
+To do so, you need to extend the Data Flow server manifest by adding the following JSON to the `SPRING_APPLICATION_JSON` environment variable:

 ```json
         "management.metrics.export.wavefront": {